 Flo, one of the most widely used period tracking apps, says it intends to launch a new "anonymous mode" in an effort to address privacy concerns in the wake of the Supreme Court’s decision to overturn Roe v.
 Wade.
 “We will soon be launching an ‘Anonymous Mode’ that removes your personal identity from your Flo account, so that no one can identify you,” the company said in a statement shared on Twitter.

 It’s not clear how this will work or when it might launch.
 We’ve reached out to Flo for more details on "anonymous mode."

-The company reached with the FTC in 2021 over allegations it misled users about how their data was handled.
+The company reached a settlement with the FTC in 2021 over allegations it misled users about how their data was handled.
 Flo said at the time that the settlement “was not an admission of any wrongdoing.”
-The company said in in May that it had “successfully completed” an independent privacy audit that was a requirement of the settlement.
+The company said in an update in May that it had “successfully completed” an independent privacy audit that was a requirement of the settlement.